thisismygitrepo/crocodile/README.md

 * Next, `apply` is a method of `List`.
 Sure enough, it lives up to its apt name and applies the passed function `len` to all items in the list and returns another `List` object that contains the results.
 * `.to_numpy()` converts `List` to `numpy` array, then `.sum` is a method of `numpy`, which gives the final result.

-# Other use cases
+# Philosophy
 Inevitably while programming, one will encounter objects of the same type and you will be struggling to get a tough grab on them. `List` is a powerful structure that put at your disposal a grip, so tough, that the objects you have at hand start behaving like one object.
 This is the power of implicit `for` loops.
-Share with us your one-liner snippets to add it to use-cases of this package.
+Share on Github one-liner snippets to add it to use-cases of this package.

 # Full docs:
 Click [Here](<https://alexlib.readthedocs.io/en/latest/>)